alxmrs/website/src/proposal/index.md

 ![The cemetery by our house](/assets/my-proposal-cemetery.jpg)

-When we landed in Oakland, CA, we ended up living in a place nearby the [Mountain View Cemetery](https://en.wikipedia.org/wiki/Mountain_View_Cemetery_(Oakland,_California)) [[2]](#2).
+When we landed in Oakland, we ended up living nearby the [Mountain View Cemetery](https://en.wikipedia.org/wiki/Mountain_View_Cemetery_(Oakland,_California)) [[2]](#2).
 If you're not familiar with [the area](https://goo.gl/maps/9aeAdYfmShjbVVva9), the cemetery acts somewhat like a public park.
 It has a stunning view of the San Francisco Bay, including parts of the Bay Bridge.
 Camille and I would often find ourselves taking a stroll in the cemetery while talking about our lives.
 We would go there with a pad of paper whenever we needed to make a big decision, ornate headstones being our preferred backdrop to make defining choices.
-Along the way of figuring out the right [engagement ring](../ring/), I knew that I wanted to propose to Camille here.
+Along the way of figuring out the right [engagement ring](/zettel/wedding/ring/), I knew that I wanted to propose to Camille here.

 The day of the proposal was like any other day – except I dressed nicer than usual and was very nervous.
 I had to overcome what felt like a bunch of wrenches thrown at me to get the timing just right.
 It was a Friday, a week before